dirtysalt/codes/README.md

-codes dies & ideas lives.
+code dies but idea lives.